H4ck3rxPK/HTB_Academy_Quick_Guide/README.md

 ![image](https://github.com/H4ck3rxPK/HTB_Academy_Quick_Guide/assets/136787670/dccc8977-6402-4499-8257-d99d8e723d13)

-Hello everyone, I'm P.K.
-Hsu.
+Hello everyone, my name is P.K.
+Hsu, but feel free to call me Bacchu.

-you can call me Bonjour.

-This is my review note on the knowledge of the Hack The Box Academy.
+I'm excited to share with you my review notes from my journey through the Hack The Box Academy.
+These notes encapsulate the wealth of knowledge I've acquired, and I believe they could be just as invaluable to you.

-If you find this as useful as I do, you're welcome. 🍰
+If you find these insights as beneficial as I have, then I'm delighted to have been of help.
+Enjoy! 🍰